jdhollis/tilestream-cookbook/README.md

 * tilestream[:subdomains] - Comma separated list of subdomains to use for tiles.
 * tilestream[:tiles] - Path to tiles directory.
 * tilestream[:accesslog] - Print every request to stdout.
+* tilestream[:tilesets] - URLs of tilesets to download to the tiles directory.
 * tilestream[:cloud] - Is this running on a cloud server?
 If so, set :host to the public hostname of the server.

 # Usage